Advanced Forestry Skills

 - Tree Nursery Worker

 Applying for this fully-funded training program is a multi-week process with several steps.
-The best way to learn more is at one of our upcoming information sessions happening at the Kamloops WorkBC offices:
+The best way to learn more is to attend an upcoming information session at WorkBC Kamloops - North.

 Here's what our application process looks like: